Lets get off to a great start!

 Secure practices for API key management

 Your Crossmint API key is very powerful.
-It allows you to mint new NFTs, and also to edit and burn them.
+It allows you to mint new NFTs, and also to edit them.

 To prevent malicious agents from compromising your project: